-Global Economy Weekahead - Desperately seeking signs of inflation
+GLOBAL ECONOMY WEEKAHEAD - Desperately seeking signs of inflation

 Financial market turmoil, the weakness in China's economy and risks to growth and inflation were among the concerns highlighted by Fed Chair Janet Yellen earlier this week in her semi-annual testimony to Congress.

-While the path of U.S. monetary policy this year is unclear at best, scheduled speeches of various presidents of regional Federal Reserve banks, such as those in Philadelphia, Minneapolis, San Francisco and Cleveland, over the week could throw some light on the thinking among policymakers.
+While the path of U.S. monetary policy this year is unclear at best, scheduled speeches of various presidents of regional Federal Reserve banks, among them Philadelphia, Minneapolis, San Francisco and Cleveland, over the week could throw some light on the thinking among policymakers.

-Cleveland Fed President Loretta Mester, currently a voting member on U.S. monetary policy, and considered relatively hawkish, may also give some indication of how far off she sees the next interest rate hike.
+Cleveland Fed President Loretta Mester, currently a voting member on U.S. monetary policy, and considered relatively hawkish, may also give some indication of how far off she sees the next interest rate increase.

-Inflation data due next Friday are unlikely to make the picture any clearer, although economists predict higher annual price growth in January compared to December.
+Inflation data due next Friday are unlikely to make the picture any clearer, although economists predict higher annual price growth in January compared with December.

 "It was striking how frequently Yellen used the prepared line 'monetary policy is not on a preset course' whenever she was asked whether recent developments had changed the outlook," said Jim O'Sullivan of High Frequency Economics, the most accurate forecaster in Reuters polls last year.